sergey-samoylov/my_dot_files/README.md

 **Update:**

+- new screenshot to text app in /utils
 - new structure for my dot files (each group in its folder)
-- switched back to bash from zsh
 - new prompt structure in .bashrc

 ## .bashrc